cdnjs/api-server/README.md

 ## Production Deployment

-To deploy this API server to production, it should be as simple as cloning this repository, running `npm run build` to fetch the initial data for the server and then running `npm run start`.
+To deploy this API server to production, it should be as simple as cloning this repository, checking dependencies are installed for the server and then running `npm run start`.

 To change the port that the app binds to, set the `PORT` environment var when running the script.

-Removing submodules and then cloning the respective repositories is used to update data for production deployments due to how some PaaS hosts deploy, with the final app directory not being an initialised Git repo.

 ## Testing and Linting